-6.1 Leal k Testing e vehicle parked and the engine off, turn the compressor on t until the air system is fully charged.
+6.1 Leal k Testing vehicle parked and the engine off, turn the compressor on tuntil the air system is fully charged.
 NOTE: With the Air Locker(s) disengaged, the air source (i.e., compressor) should not have to recharge over time.
 Intermittent recharging without Air Locker use usually indicates a leak at the solenoid fittings or at the compressor tank O-ring seal. ☐ Actuate the Air Locker(s).
-15min. i npressor should not come on again for a period of at least Air system recharging within that time period would indicate eak is present in the system.
-NOTE: If an alternate air source (e.g., an air cylinder or a belt driven air pump) is used instead of a compressor, the air system will have to be leak tested with a pressure gauge and a shut-off valve in series before the solenoid input. onto all is found to be present, spray a soap and water mixture air fittings in the system while the compressor is fully I. Bubbles should appear at any leak points.
-Check t hat leaky fittings have been adequately tightened. ☐ Disasse persists emble, clean threads, and reapply thread sealant if leaking
+15min.
+A Air system recharging within that time period would indicate ak is present in the system.
+NOTE: If an alternate air source (e.g., an air cylinder or a belt driven air pump) is used instead of a compressor, the air system will have to be leak tested with a pressure gauge and a shut-off valve in series before the solenoid input. onto all is found to be present, spray a soap and water mixture air fittings in the system while the compressor is fully .
+Bubbles should appear at any leak points.
+Check the nat leaky fittings have been adequately tightened. ☐ Disasse persists mble, clean threads, and reapply thread sealant if leaking